esphome/esphome-docs/cookbook/display_time_temp_oled.rst

 The ``reset_pin`` was not used in my hardware configuration as the display didn't had that pin exposed.

-Note your ``address`` might be differnt, use the scan option to find the address of your display.
+Note your ``address`` might be different, use the scan option to find the address of your display.

 .. code-block:: yaml